Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Algorithms

 }

-\subsection{Native Schätzle \etal Algorithm}
+\subsection{Native Schätzle \etal~Algorithm}

-The approach taken by Schätzle \etal~\cite{DBLP:conf/sigmod/SchatzleNLP13} is distributed and uses the \textit{MapReduce} paradigm.
-It is based on an implementation of Blom and Orzan~\cite{DBLP:journals/entcs/BlomO02} \extended{(see \Cref{tab:comparison_of_algorithms})} for reducing labeled transition systems~(LTS), a form of a labeled directed graph, modulo strong bisimulation.
+\shortorextended{This algorithm~\cite{DBLP:conf/sigmod/SchatzleNLP13} is a distributed MapReduce approach for reducing labeled transition systems.} {The approach taken by Schätzle \etal~\cite{DBLP:conf/sigmod/SchatzleNLP13} is distributed and uses the \textit{MapReduce} paradigm.
+It is based on an implementation of Blom and Orzan~\cite{DBLP:journals/entcs/BlomO02} (see Table~\ref{tab:comparison_of_algorithms}) for reducing labeled transition systems~(LTS), a form of a labeled directed graph, modulo strong bisimulation.
 Blom and Orzan's implementation, in turn, is a distributed version of the ``na\"ive'' method established by Kanellakis and Smolka~\cite{DBLP:journals/iandc/KanellakisS90}.
 Kanellakis and Smolka examine the problem of testing observational equivalence on Calculus of Communicating Systems~(CCS) expressions, which can be represented as labeled directed graphs~\cite{DBLP:journals/iandc/KanellakisS90}.
 Their definition of $k$-limited observational equivalence corresponds to a stratified $k$-bisimulation.

-\extended{ Two differences between the work of Schätzle \etal and Blom and Orzan is that Schätzle \etal use RDF graphs and the Apache Hadoop Framework.\footnote{https://hadoop.apache.org/} This is a more modern framework than that of Blom and Orzan, who use the Message Passing Interface\footnote{\url{https://www.mpi-forum.org/index.html}} to compute $k$-bisimulations of labeled transition systems. }
+Two differences between the work of Schätzle \etal and Blom and Orzan is that Schätzle \etal use RDF graphs and the Apache Hadoop Framework.\footnote{https://hadoop.apache.org/} This is a more modern framework than that of Blom and Orzan, who use the Message Passing Interface\footnote{\url{https://www.mpi-forum.org/index.html}} to compute $k$-bisimulations of labeled transition systems.

 The approach of Schätzle \etal is detailed in this section, though the concepts are nearly the same for Blom and Orzan's work.
-We have adapted the definitions and pseudocode to multi-relational labeled property graphs~(\Cref{def:multi-relational-labeled-property-graph}).
+We have adapted the definitions and pseudocode to multi-relational labeled property graphs~(Definition~\ref{def:multi-relational-labeled-property-graph}).

-Two fundamental concepts are the \textit{signature} and the \textit{ID} of a vertex~$v$ with respect to the current iteration's partition~$P_i$.
+} Two fundamental concepts are the \textit{signature} and \textit{ID} of a vertex~$v$ with respect to the current iteration's partition~$P_i$.